dotnet/docfx/docs/designs/conceptual-versioning.md

 In v2, each group will build one round, and in each group, there should be not be two files with the same uid, so the xref can be resolved correctly.
 But in v3, there is no group, all files will be built in one round, so there will be two file with same uid but different version, which is not acceptable, and we have to handle this case.
-To handle this, when we are generating the xref map, we have to contains the monikers of each uid.
+To handle this, when we are generating the xref map for internal using, we have to contains the monikers of each uid.

 If in one round of build, different files with the same **Uid** are included: